bioinformatics-ua/dicoogle-client-js/README.md

 });
 ```

-At the moment, the documentation of the API can be read directly in the src/dicoogle-client.js source file's documented functions.
+At the moment, the documentation of the API can be read in the project's wiki (under [Documentation](https://github.com/bioinformatics-ua/dicoogle-client-js/wiki/Documentation)) or directly in the [source file's](src/index.js) documented functions.
+Typescript [typings](typings/dicoogle-client.d.ts) are also available.
-A clearer documentation may become available in the future.

 The repository includes two examples of dicoogle-client for simple querying: